 If you want to live in Bali…

 - A foreign national or “bule” can get a Limited Stay (social visit) Visa or a “KITAS” for either one or two years which can be renewed multiple and concurrent times.

 - A foreign national can also get a Permanent Resident (PR) Visa or “KITAP” here also.

 - At the expiration of a current KITAS you would get an EPO (exit permit only), go out of Indonesia which effectively cancels your current Visa (such as going to Singapore or Kuala Lumpur), then re-enter under a renewed Visa which just resets the clock again for another one or two year period.
 I have found no restriction on the number of concurrent or multiple times a foreign national can do this; so it appears you could just keep “resetting the clock” indefinitely.

 The visa system is not simple, and Bali can fit in nicely into Flag Theory only if you truly enjoy the culture, the food, the people, and the lifestyle.
 As far as a purely strategic location to do business – look elsewhere.
-Jakarta, or the countries of Thailand and Singapore are better strategic options in the ultra high growth region of South East Asia.
+Jakarta or the countries of Thailand and Singapore are better strategic options in Southeast Asia.